swiftwasm/swiftwasm-book/src/getting-started/swift-package.md

 ## 3. Run the produced binary

-As well as [previous section](./hello-world.md), you can run the produced binary with WebAssembly runtime.
+Just as in the [previous section](./hello-world.md), you can run the produced binary with the `wasmer` WebAssembly runtime.

 ```sh
 $ wasmer ./.build/debug/hello-swiftwasm